ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 ```
 $ git clone https://github.com/daniestevez/gr-satellites.git
 ```
 Each OOT module must be installed into GNU Radio initially.
 They must also be updated if any edits are made to them.
-These are both done from a terminal that is in the desired OOT module's directory.
+These are both done from a terminal in the desired OOT module's directory.

-Both the installing and updating can be done with a custom shell script after copying it into the OOT modules directory and using the following commands.
+Both the installing and updating can be done with a custom shell script (after copying it into the OOT module's directory for gr-satellites) using the following commands.
 ```
-$ sudo ./build.sh
+$ ./build.sh
 ```
-Installing can be done manually using the following commands.
+Installing can be done manually using the following commands from the desired OOT module's directory.
 ```
 $ mkdir build
 $ cd build